ErezBinyamin/Scripts/README.md

 # BashScripts
-Random Misc Bash scripts I use for stuff
+Scripts I use for stuff.
+Some are fun.
+Some are usefull.
+Hopefully most are both.